-Climbing stairs helps strengthen your cardiovascular system and various muscle groups throughout your body.
-Whether your goal is to lose weight, strengthen your muscles or improve your cardiovascular fitness, taking a turn on the stair climber can help you reach your fitness goals.
-To fully reap the benefits of this type of exercise, aim for at least 150 minutes of cardio exercise, like stair climbing, each week.
+Climbing stairs helps strengthen your cardiovascular system (heart and lungs) and various muscles throughout your body.
+And whether you want to lose weight, build muscle or improve your heart health, taking a turn on the stair climber can help you reach your goals.

 Video of the Day